Final Research Plan

 - What is the efficacy of supplementation with single nutrients or functionally related nutrient pairs for reducing cardiovascular disease, cancer, and mortality in the general adult population?

 - What are the harms of supplementation with single nutrients in the general adult population?

 The contextual question will not be systematically reviewed and is not shown in the Analytic Framework.

-- What is the effect of vitamin and mineral supplementation on cardiovascular disease risk factors (e.g., high blood pressure, abnormal lipid levels, or type 2 diabetes mellitus) and precancerous outcomes (e.g., adenomas or cervical dysplasia)?
+- What is the effect of vitamin and mineral supplementation on cardiovascular disease risk factors (e.g., high blood pressure, abnormal lipid levels, metabolic syndrome, atrial fibrillation, renal disease, or type 2 diabetes mellitus) and precancerous outcomes (e.g., adenoma or cervical dysplasia)?

 |Populations||KQs 1, 3: Community-dwelling adults (age ≥18 years), including those:

 KQs 2, 4: Community-dwelling adults without chronic disease

 |Populations that only include pregnant women, infants, persons with chronic diseases other than overweight or obesity (e.g., cancer, cardiovascular disease, type 2 diabetes mellitus, HIV, end-stage renal disease, tuberculosis, arthritis, or chronic pain), persons with known clinical nutritional deficiencies, persons taking prescribed medications, persons who had intestinal or stomach surgery or have known malabsorption syndromes that may influence nutritional absorption or status, or persons who are institutionalized or hospitalized

 Studies will be excluded if ≥50% of patients have known nutritional deficiencies, cardiovascular disease, type 2 diabetes mellitus, personal history of cancer (other than nonmelanoma skin cancer) or are taking prescription medications that may influence nutritional absorption or status